Stark Raving Obedience

 Clive Culver, former head of World Relief, was in Iran on a trip visiting some underground pastors and churches.
 A pastor shared with Clive what had recently happened to his church through God’s direction.
 They had a few Bibles come in, and they wanted to deliver them to a house church in a mountain village outside of Tehran, Iran.
 So they boxed the Bibles up, put them in a car, and asked a couple of young men to deliver them.

 It’s sort of dangerous to drive around Tehran in broad daylight with the back of your car loaded with Bibles, since the government there puts you in jail for that type of activity.
-So they left at five in the morning the next day to make the journey.
+So they left before five in the morning the next day to make the journey.

 As they traveled through the city they came to a spot where the car seemed to brake.
 The steering wheel made a hard right turn, and they went slamming around a corner and hit a curb.
 They thought something major in the front end had snapped.